-Are government employees searching for revenge porn even as at paintings, or have some computer systems at top federal groups clearly been hacked?
+Are government employees searching for revenge porn even at paintings, or have some computer systems at top federal groups been hacked?
 According to a brand new report from the Daily Beast, records show customers are connecting to a popular revenge porn internet site using U.S. Government computer systems.
 This revelation comes much less than 12 months after hundreds of U.S. Marines had been investigated for sharing naked photos of their female colleagues to each a private Facebook institution and the popular revenge porn website online Anon-IB.

 The Daily Beast @thedailybeast 11 Jan